 - Co-branded cards: While these cards are limited by where the points can be redeemed, they often have extra features like higher reward rates for purchases with the brand or the potential to earn free stays.

-- High annual fees: The best perks aren’t cheap.
+Just note that the best perks aren’t cheap.
 Competitive travel cards are about $100 per year, but premium ones can run you several hundred dollars a year.
 A card’s value ultimately depends on your travel plans and how it fits into your budget.

 The annual fee covers the costs of maintaining a rewards program.
 Many credit cards offer their own travel booking websites and work with partners to offer special perks.
 The fee you pay helps cover these costs and is a part of the credit card issuer’s business model.